How can readers trace the source of their news?

 For the traditional media, fake news poses a threat to the legitimacy of the stories that news agencies write and distribute, which can undermine the reputation that news agencies and outlets are keen to sustain and preserve.

-One such agency is Agenzia Nazionale Stampa Associata (ANSA), the #1 news agency in Italy.3 Headquartered in Rome, ANSA, whose members and owners are leading news organizations, and its mission is the distribution of fair and objective news reporting.
+One such agency is Agenzia Nazionale Stampa Associata (ANSA), the #1 news agency in Italy.3 Headquartered in Rome, ANSA, whose members and owners are leading news organizations, has a mission to give readers access to news reporting with traceable, transparent sources.

 ANSA wanted to take a stand and innovate their way of working and promoting content to preserve their legacy in the industry, providing their readers a warranty of their quality.

-They asked, “How can we ensure trust in the origin of the news we read?”
+They asked, “How can we ensure transparency in the origin of the news we read?”

 Use technology unexpectedly to innovate business